h-zahar/davasko-reactjs-firebase/README.md

 * There's used firebase authentication
 * Users can login for services
 * Connected with MongoDB database by Express js server
-* Private route has been aplied
+* Private route has been applied
 * Admin panel is available